PCFINE Year I Educational Objectives

 - To be able to explain how to predict and avoid common errors in doing couple therapy

 From the Intrapsychic to the Interpersonal: Defensive Processes in Couples Therapy

 Joe Shay, Ph.D.

-- To be able to describe the manifestations of the defensive projective identification in couples therapy
+- To be able to describe the manifestations of the defense of projective identification in couples therapy

 - To be able to identify ways to intervene more effectively in the presence of defensive processes

 - To be able to identify common countertransference reactions in the presence of defensive processes

 Everything You Always Wanted to Know about Couples Therapy but Were Afraid to Ask

 - To be able to list some of the most common dilemmas faced by couple therapists

 - To be able to describe indications and contraindications for treating couples